twhelan22/blog/_pages/about.md

 permalink: /about/
 ---

 Hi, I'm Tom Whelan, a data scientist from the UK.
-Having previously written a [popular blog series](http://www.fantasyfutopia.com/python-for-fantasy-football-introduction/) to teach machine learning through a fantasy football lens, in 2020 I set myself the challenge of writing one post per week to explore a variety of other topics in a similar fashion.
+I created this page as a central point of reference for blog posts about various projects I have worked on.
+If you're looking for my series teaching machine learning with Python through a fantasy football lens, you can find it at [fantasyfutopia.com.](http://www.fantasyfutopia.com/python-for-fantasy-football-introduction/)

+Feel free to get in touch with me on Twitter (@tom_whelan) or via email (tom.whelan@hotmail.co.uk).